 WellBe's system lineup is pretty simple.
 They offer the WellBe Smart Speaker for $189 and the WellBe Smartwatch for $119.95, plus a monthly subscription.
 You can purchase the two devices separately or bundle them together for a discounted rate.
 For the best protection, I recommend the WellBe Medical Alert PLUS package, which includes both the smart speaker and smartwatch for $54.95 per month and a one-time $159.95 equipment fee.

 Some of WellBe's systems are a bit pricier than those of other providers we've reviewed, including Medical Guardian; however, their unique, high-tech features and modern look make them worth the cost in my book.
 Let's get into the details of each product below!

 The WellBe Smart Speaker can be purchased for $189.
 Unlike most medical alert systems, it does not require a monthly subscription fee.
 You will also pay a shipping fee at checkout.

 The WellBe Smart Speaker is a voice-enabled virtual health assistant with medical alert capabilities.
-The Smart Speaker has an emergency response button you can press, or you can say, “OK, WellBe Emergency” to be connected to emergency services.
-If you're not in range of the speaker or not inside your home, this will not provide comprehensive protection like the smartwatch will.
-If you're looking for optimal medical alert coverage, you'll want to add on the WellBe Watch, which provides 24/7 on-the-go medical alert protection.
+The smart speaker has an emergency response button you can press, or you can say “OK, WellBe Emergency” to be connected to emergency services.
+If you're not in range of the speaker or not inside your home, this will not provide comprehensive protection like the smartwatch.
+If you're looking for optimal medical alert coverage, you'll want to add on the WellBe Smartwatch, which provides 24/7 on-the-go medical alert protection.

 I was impressed to see that the buttons on top of the WellBe Smart Speaker were written in Braille, making it accessible to older adults with low vision.
 The speaker is loud and clear, which is great if you have hearing loss.
 There are adjustable volume settings on the top, including a mute button.
 I pressed the mute button when guests were in the home so WellBe wouldn't speak while I was entertaining.